BurningSlime1233/Azebane/Azebane Survival Guide.md

 - [[Valorian]]

 ## Session 0
-Livia, Istara and Victus first arrived in Fenhaven on Correlaire 5,
+Livia, Istara and Victus first arrived in Fenhaven on Correlaire 5, 308 TD.
+They were all